 Why should you buy this?
 It's a big MFP that does everything and does it well.

-Epson's power Workforce all-in-one printer is a boon for offices that still need a reliable printing solution that can handle whatever they throw at it.
+Epson's powerful Workforce all-in-one printer is a boon for offices that still need a reliable printing solution that can handle whatever they throw at it.
 It's designed to be highly accurate and uses technology to minimize heat so the printer lasts as long as possible while still handling frequent work.

 Fast duplexing wireless color laser printer